Build and deploy

 hooks: build: | set -e cd web cp some_file.php some_other_file.php deploy: | update_schema.sh post_deploy: | set -e import_new_content.sh clear_cache.sh

 | character tells YAML that the lines that follow should be interpreted literally as a newline-containing string rather than as multiple lines of YAML properties.

 Hooks are executed using the dash shell, not the bash shell used by normal SSH logins.
 In most cases that makes no difference but may impact some more involved scripts.

 build hook is run after the build flavor (if any).
-The file system is fully writable, but no services are available (such as a database) nor any persistent file mounts, as the application has not yet been deployed.
+At this point no services (such as a database) are available nor any persistent file mounts, as the application has not yet been deployed.
 Environment variables that exist only at runtime such as